N-acyl phosphatidylethanolamine-specific phospholipase D: Pathway

 This enzyme acts as the second step of a biochemical pathway initiated by the creation of N-acylphosphatidylethanolamine, by means of the transfer of an acyl group from the sn-1 position of glycerophospholipid onto the amino group of phosphatidylethanolamine.
 While NAPE-PLD contributes to the biosynthesis of several NAEs in the mammalian central nervous system, it is not clear if this enzyme is not responsible for the formation of the endocannabinoid anandamide, since NAPE-PLD knockout mice have been reported to have wild-type levels or very reduced levels of anandamide.

 The N-acylethanolamines released by this enzyme become potential substrates for fatty acid amide hydrolase (FAAH), which hydrolyzes the free fatty acids from ethanolamine.
 Defects in this enzyme can cause NAPE-PLD products such as anandamide to build up to levels 15-fold higher than normally observed.

 Structure

-This membrane enzyme forms homodimers, partly separated by an internal ∼9-Å-wide channel.
+This membrane enzyme forms homodimers, partly separated by an internal ~9-Å-wide channel.
 The metallo beta-lactamase protein fold is adapted to associate with membrane phospholipids.
 A hydrophobic cavity provides an entry way for the substrate NAPE into the active site, where a binuclear zinc center catalyzes its hydrolysis.
 Bile acids bind with high affinity to selective pockets in this cavity, enhancing dimer assembly and enabling catalysis.
 NAPE-PLD facilitates crosstalk between bile acid signals and lipid amide signals.

+Pharmacology

+Thiazide and thiazide-like diuretics are among the most efficacious and used drugs for the treatment of hypertension, edema, and major cardiovascular outcomes.
+Despite more than six decades of clinical use, the mechanism of action by which these drugs cure hypertension after long-term use had remained mysterious.
+Recently, Garau Gianpiero and co-authors reported that the membrane enzyme NAPE-PLD is a renal and extrarenal target of hydrochlorothiazide, chlortalidone and indapamide, shedding light on their mechanism of action in the treatment of hypertension and cardiovascular diseases.

+As revealed by the crystal structures of NAPE-PLD in complex with hydrochlorothiazide and pyridoxal phosphate (PLP), thiazide molecules bind within the 9 Angostrom-wide internal channel of NAPE-PLD in a manner competitive with the cofactor PLP.
+In the presence of bile acids, the association of NAPE-PLD with membranes creates membrane pores as dynamic conductive pathways through which the charged PLP can diffuse through cell membranes and membranes of subcellular compartments (e.g., mitochondria and peroxisome).
+The fact that thiazide medications promote beneficial effects that involve directly a main protein of the endocannabinoid system, NAPE-PLD, reveals not only a novel target for cardiovascular disease, but a way to modulate efficaciously the endocannabinoid system in therapy.
+These results can be useful in the management of vascular risk factors,as well as associated leukoencephalopathy and demyelinating disease.